-Below is a list of our current staff that contribute content to Daily Dead.
-If you’re interested in scheduling a coverage opportunity with any of them, please send all requests to: firstname.lastname@example.org
+If you're interested in scheduling a coverage opportunity, please send requests to: email@example.com

 After spending more than 10 years as a consultant in the tech and entertainment industry, Jonathan James launched Daily Dead in 2010 to share his interest in horror and sci-fi.
 Since then, it has grown into an online magazine with a staff of writers that provide daily news, reviews, interviews, and special features.

 As the Editor-in-Chief of Daily Dead, Jonathan is responsible for bringing the latest horror news to millions of readers from around the world.
 He is also consulted with as an expert on zombies in entertainment and pop culture, providing analyses of the zombie sub-genre to newspapers, radio stations, and convention attendees.